Before You Visit

 Pensthorpe allows free entrance to one essential carer, who provides proof of carer status, when accompanying a full paying person who is physically or mentally impaired.
 A carer is someone who is over 18 and who provides essential help and support to someone who is in receipt of DLA (Disability Living Allowance) or PIP (Personal Independence Payment).
 The term carer shouldn’t be confused with a foster carer.

 Unfortunately, unless they are assistance dogs, dogs cannot enter the main reserve or adventure play areas.
 As a nature reserve we need to consider the welfare and well-being of our captive, resident and visiting species.

-Dogs are allowed in our Courtyard Hub and Courtyard Cafe, (where they need to be kept on a lead and in the Function Room only).
+Dogs are allowed in our Courtyard Hub and Courtyard Cafe, (where they need to be kept on a lead).

 Our car park does not currently offer any decent shade and it doesn’t take long for a dog to suffer in a car, so please do not leave your dog in the car.

 Our ethos is all about reconnecting children with the great outdoors and natural world and we love nothing more than seeing them out in the Reserve, following the Hootz & Friends Discovery Trail and enjoying the sculptures and wildlife along the way.
 This is why we charge one admission fee, so that children can enjoy what our Reserve has to offer and get closer to nature, before they burn off some energy running around in WildRootz and Hootz House.

 Many of our visitors spend the whole day here.
 To ensure you make the most of your visit, we advise you to allow at least 4 hours.
 There is a lot to see and some visitors find they still haven’t seen the whole site even after a full days visit!